25 CA Counties Now Offering Text, Email Updates on Vote-by-Mail Ballots

 In Southern California, all counties except for San Bernardino, San Diego and Santa Barbara counties are offering the new “Where’s My Ballot?” tool to their voters, according to the California Secretary of State’s Office.

 Those interested can sign up to receive updates on california.ballottrax.net/voter, the agency said.
-Those who register can opt to receive automatic updates in their preferred method of communication when their county officials have mailed their ballot, received their ballot, and counted them.
+They can opt to receive automatic updates in their preferred method of communication when their county officials have mailed their ballot, received their ballot, and counted them.
 Voters will also be alerted should issues arise.

+CA voters can now get automatic updates on the status of their mail-in ballots!

+Sign up to receive notifications about your vote-by-mail ballots by email, text, or phone. #CaliforniaForAll #VoteCalifornia

 “Shoppers are already used to receiving updates on their online retail purchases, from shipment to delivery.
 Now we can offer the same service to voters,” Secretary of State Alex Padilla said in a statement.
 “Voters who sign up for ‘Where’s My Ballot?’ can rest assured that their vote-by-mail ballots are accounted for at every stage of delivery.
 Signing-up takes just a couple of minutes, and voters will enjoy automatic updates on the delivery status of their vote-by-mail ballot for each and every election.”